MicrosoftDocs/mixed-reality/mixed-reality-docs/submitting-an-app-to-the-windows-store.md

 ---
-title: Submitting an app to the Windows Store
+title: Submitting an app to the Microsoft Store
 description:
 author:
 ms.author: mazeller